ganrad/aks-hackathon/2-Test-Microservice/README.md

 **Approx. time to complete this section: 30 minutes**

 ### Description:
 In this challenge, you will deploy a MySQL v8.0.x database server in a container on the Linux VM (CentOS).
-Next, you will build the *Purchase Order* microservice using *Maven*, build a docker container image and then deploy an instance of this container image.
-Finally, you will test the Purchase Order microservice's REST API end-points and verify you are able to successfully retreive (and post) purchase orders from/to the MySQL database (backend).
+Next, you will build the *Purchase Order* microservice using *Maven*, build a docker container image and then run an instance of this container image on the local host (Bastion Host).
+Finally, you will test the Purchase Order microservice's REST API end-points and verify you are able to successfully retreive (and post) purchase orders from/to the MySQL database server (backend).

 ### Prerequisites: